 There are tons of methods to book vacation, which only increases the competition travel agents face when acquiring clients in an already competitive industry.
 That being said, airline consolidators can serve as a valuable asset.
-Its important that travel advisors are aware of and understand misconceptions surrounding airline consolidators, so as to not miss out on an opportunity to earn higher commissions while getting clients low airfare.
+It’s important that travel advisors are aware of and understand misconceptions surrounding airline consolidators, so as to not miss out on an opportunity to earn higher commissions while getting clients low airfare.

 Table of Contents